 - Spatial analysis

-This last step shows what you can do with Manifold when creating output layouts.
-While this segment is short leaving out the creation of OGC publishing services, it is assumed that up to now is the basic aspect of the basic user GIS and is considered to be thereafter already part of an IDE topic.
+In this last stage it is shown what can be done with Manifold when creating output layouts.
+Although this segment is short, leaving out the creation of OGC publishing services, it is assumed that so far it is the basic aspect of the basic GIS user and it is considered that from then on it is already part of an IDE topic.
 The parts of this last chapter are:

 - Publication in Manifold